 Mistake #4: Underestimating Financial Requirements

-Applicants sometimes do not adequately prepare for the financial proof required to establish the means of support while residing in Puerto Rico.
+Applicants often overlook the financial proof needed for tax purposes, including bank statements demonstrating sufficient resources to maintain a tax home in Puerto Rico.
+Additionally, applicants with a tax home outside of Puerto Rico may face stricter scrutiny under the residence rules.
 Here, we will examine a hypothetical scenario for both a US citizen and from a foreign country, such as an Australian citizen, applying for residency in Puerto Rico, outlining the expenses they would need to account for while on the island.

 For a US Citizen